valery1707/wercker-docs/content/learn/pipelines/available-pipelines.md

 which you need to run your app.
 Services can be Databases, Messaging queues, or even your own specific API that you have hosted on Dockerhub.

-Developing inside containers, and letting wercker automate that process, is extremely useful because it allows you to execute your applications as they would run inside production (in a container!).
+Developing inside containers and letting wercker automate that process, is extremely useful because it allows you to execute your applications as they would run on production (in a container!).
 That means that you get real close to dev/prod parity.

 ---